RMBraun/lenses/README.md

 > part of `protos.js`

-Most prototype functions are available
+Most prototype functions are available and will be curried by default so that they can be used easily with `get`

 ---